Rolling hash: Gear hashing

+Compared to the cyclic polynomial hash, the left-rotate operation is replaced by left-shift, which removes the need to remove the contribution of an out-of-window byte.
+Xor is also replaced by addition.
+Chunking is done based on the top bits of H. This type of chunking generates results comparable with the Rabin fingerprint in one-third of the time.
+However, in practice the distribution of split-sizes were wider than Rabin, making deduplication results about 1% poorer for the typical cases and 6% poor for the worst case.

+Using the bottom bits is also acceptable but reduces the effective sliding-window size.
+The largest effective size appears when the mask samples a number of non-consecutive bits from a relatively wide "span" of H.

 Content-based slicing using a rolling hash

 One of the interesting use cases of the rolling hash function is that it can create dynamic, content-based chunks of a stream or file.
 This is especially useful when it is required to send only the changed chunks of a large file over a network: a simple byte addition at the front of the file would normally cause all fixed size windows to become updated, while in reality, only the first "chunk" has been modified.

 A simple approach to making dynamic chunks is to calculate a rolling hash, and if the hash value matches an arbitrary pattern (e.g. all zeroes) in the lower N bits (with a probability of ${1 \over 2^n}$, given the hash has a uniform probability distribution) then it’s chosen to be a chunk boundary.
 Each chunk will thus have an average size of $2^n$ bytes.
 This approach ensures that unmodified data (more than a window size away from the changes) will have the same boundaries.
 Once the boundaries are known, the chunks need to be compared by cryptographic hash value to detect changes.
-The backup software Borg uses the Buzhash algorithm with a customizable chunk size range for splitting file streams.

-Such content-defined chunking is often used for data deduplication.
+Such content-defined chunking (CDC) or content-based chunking (CBC) is often used for data deduplication.
+The hash function used can be any rolling-hash algorithm.
+Some examples are: